RemarkableAlly/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c | a function that prints the sign of a number, prints + if n is greater than zero, prints 0 if n is zero and prints - if n is less than zero
-6-abs.c | a function that computes the absolute value of an integer 7-last_digit.c | a function that prints the last digit of a number
+6-abs.c | a function that computes the absolute value of an integer 7-last_digit.c | a function that prints the last digit of a number 8-24_hours.c | a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59